StrungSafe/SecretSantaApp/README.md

 * React Native

+## Non-Functional Requirements
+* Works on Android at least
+* Reasonably fast
+* Intuitive
+* Simple defaults
+* Potential for more advanced settings

 ## Functional Requirements
 * Able to add gifters to SS list
 * Able to generate a gifter to giftee following SS rules